-Sear box versus Sidekick(Back to Top)
+Camp Chef Sear box versus Sidekick

 The Sear box comes with a 16.000 BTU burner and is made of stainless steel.
 The grill grate is enameled cast iron.
 I can only find good reviews of it and this does not happen too much.

-It is about 11.5 x 16 inches and that total to 184 square inches.
+It is about 11.5 x 16 inches and that totals 184 square inches.

-All together it is hard to choose between the Sidekick or the Sear box.
+Altogether it is hard to choose between the Sidekick or the Sear box.
 I guess it all depends on your specific way of using the Camp Chef Woodwind pellet grill.

-In my situation I would opt for the Sidekick since I already have a propane gas burner next to the grill area on my patio.
+In my situation, I would opt for the Sidekick since I already have a propane gas burner next to the grill area on my patio.

-Tips from users(Back to Top)
+Tips from users

-Assembly seems to be pretty straight forward, but a video can explain it better than I do.
+Assembly seems to be pretty straightforward, but a video can explain it better than I do.

 Eddie van Aken has years of experience in running his full-service restaurant and with this came working with using and dealing with all types of kitchen equipment.
 With his experience, he is able to find all the pros and cons of grills and add them to the grill reviews he is doing.
 You can read more on the about page for Eddie van Aken